-The Certificate is co-led by two industry pioneers.
+The Certificate is a women-founded program, led by two industry pioneers.
 Alisha and Meri have both been recognized nationally for their experience and leadership in sports philanthropy and entertainment philanthropy.

-She formed Rounding Third LLC in 2009 to pioneer innovative solutions for prominent clients including Justin Verlander’s Wins for Warriors, the President’s Council on Fitness, Sports & Nutrition, 3x Olympian Tracy Evans & Kids Play International, Athletes for Hope, Positive Tracks and The Skatepark Project.
+She formed Rounding Third LLC in 2009 to pioneer innovative solutions for prominent clients including Athletes for Hope, Wins for Warriors (founded by MLB All-Star Justin Verlander), Kids Play International (founded by 3x Olympian Tracy Evans), Positive Tracks, the President’s Council on Fitness, Sports & Nutrition, Sports Business Journal, and The Skatepark Project (founded by Tony Hawk).

 Alisha graduated from Indiana University, earning a degree in Sports Marketing and Management with a minor in Business.
 She holds a Nonprofit Management Executive Certificate from The Center for Public & Nonprofit Leadership at Georgetown University.